xinwenfu/GenCyber/FieldTrips/README.md

 ## Post Exploitation

-Metasploitable is compromised.
+The Metasploitable VM is now compromised.
 We can log into Metasploitable and do a lot of things.
 For example, we can list what contents the computer has.
 Even worse, we can fetch the password file.

 15. Right click the found computer icon, then click *Shell 1* -> *Interact*